abevoelker/blog/source/_posts/2014-06-13-rails-development-using-docker-and-vagrant.md

 **Terminology note**: I was going to start by including my own simplified definitions of what Docker [images][docker-image] and [containers][docker-container] are, but the Docker website does a great job with these terms so check the links intead.
 </div>

 When creating your own Docker images, you will define the build instructions via a Dockerfile.
 A Dockerfile is a list of statements, executed imperatively, that follow [a special DSL syntax][dockerfile-syntax].
-Each statement in the Dockerfile generates a new image that is a child of the preview statement's image.
+Each statement in the Dockerfile generates a new image that is a child of the previous statement's image.
 You know what that creates?
 A [directed acyclic graph (DAG)][dag] of images, not at all unlike a [graph of git commits][git-dag]:

 [{% img center /images/docker-dag.png Graph of docker images on my machine %}](/images/docker-dag.png)

 <div class="alert-message" markdown="1">
-**Note**: Each blue node in the graph above has a tag, very similar to a branch or tag in a git commit graph.
+**Note**: Each blue image node in the graph above has a tag, very similar to a branch or tag in a git commit graph.
 This graph was generated with `docker images --viz | dot -Tpng -o docker.png`, if you want to look at the graph of Docker images on your machine.
 You can also see the graph in your console directly with `docker images --tree`
 </div>

-When building Docker images, Docker takes advantage of this structure to do caching.
+When building Docker images, Docker takes advantage of this graph structure to do caching.
 Each statement in a Dockerfile may be cached, and if the cache for that statement is invalidated, all of the child images (the proceeding Dockerfile statements) will need to be rebuilt as well.

 As you may notice from the graph, when writing a Dockerfile it's common to descend from an image (using the [`FROM` statement][dockerfile-from]) of a Linux flavor that you are familiar with.
 I use `ubuntu:trusty` as it's what I'm familiar with - mainly so that I can use APT and custom PPAs to install packages.
 You can think of it in the context of Ruby as a sort of "subclass"-type inheritance.